celestinestudiosllc/ai-action-authorization-test-harness/README.md

 AI Action Authorization Test Harness

 A practical framework for testing whether an AI system should be allowed to take an action — before it takes it.

-Modern AI safety approaches mostly operate after the model responds.
+Most AI safety mechanisms evaluate model output.

-This project explores a different layer:
+This project evaluates model authority.

+We call this:

-Authorization before execution.
+Authorization Before Execution

 ---

-The Problem
+The Core Idea

-Today, large language models are increasingly connected to tools:
+Modern LLM systems are increasingly connected to real operational tools:

-CRMs
+• CRMs

-Email systems
+• Email systems

-Financial systems
+• Financial systems

-File storage
+• File storage

-Internal APIs
+• Internal APIs

-Automated workflows
+• Automated workflows

-In many implementations, the model is allowed to decide actions and then downstream systems attempt to filter or correct behavior.
+In many deployments, the model proposes or initiates actions and downstream systems attempt to filter behavior afterward.

-This creates a structural risk:
+This introduces a structural risk:

 > The AI is being treated as a decision authority instead of an execution requester.

-Traditional safety layers (content filters, moderation, or guardrails) evaluate the text output.

-They do not evaluate whether the action itself was authorized.

-This is an authorization problem — not a content problem.
+Traditional guardrails evaluate text.

+This harness evaluates permission to act.

 ---

-What This Harness Demonstrates

-The AI Action Authorization Test Harness is a minimal local system that tests:

-Should an AI be allowed to perform a real-world action?

-Instead of asking:
+The Problem

+Current AI safety approaches answer:

-> “Was the model response safe?”
+> “Was the model’s response safe?”

-It asks:
+But operational systems require a different question:

-> “Did the model have permission to request this action at all?”
+> “Was the model allowed to request this action at all?”

-The harness evaluates requests against authorization signals such as:

-financial commitment

-authority level

-operational control
+Once an AI can:

+• send messages
+• trigger workflows
+• commit funds
+• modify systems
-data sensitivity
+• access sensitive data

-system scope

-The output is a clear operational decision:

-ALLOW
-or
-DENY

-along with an audit log explaining why.
+…the failure mode changes from bad output to unauthorized execution.

+This is not a content filtering problem.

+This is an authorization problem.

 ---

-Why This Matters

-As AI systems move from assistants → operators → agents, the risk changes.

-The primary failure mode is no longer hallucination.

-It becomes unauthorized execution.

-Examples:

-• sending emails on behalf of a company
+What This Harness Does

+The AI Action Authorization Test Harness is a local deterministic evaluation system that checks:

+Should an AI system be allowed to attempt an action?

+Each test matrix simulates a real-world operational request and evaluates it against governance signals such as:

-• scheduling commitments
+• financial commitment
-• approving purchases
+• authority level
-• modifying records
+• operational control
-• triggering workflows
+• data sensitivity
-• interacting with external systems
+• external communication

-Most current AI safety methods evaluate language.

-This harness evaluates permission.
+• system modification

+The harness outputs a binary operational decision:

+ALLOW or DENY

+and produces an auditable reasoning trail.

 ---

+What Makes It Different

+Instead of moderating language, this project models a pre-execution authorization gate.

+Think of it as:

+A permissions layer for AI agents.

+The model can still reason.
+But it cannot act without authorization.

+---

 What You Can Do With It

-You can locally run test matrices to simulate action authorization scenarios.
+You can locally run authorization simulations to understand where an AI system should require human approval before real-world action.

 The harness will:

-1. Evaluate the requested action
+1. Evaluate an action request

 2. Detect authorization signals